Joel McKinnon Miller

-Joel McKinnon Miller is an American actor who is best known for portraying Don Embry on Big Love (2006–2011) and Detective Norm Scully on Brooklyn Nine-Nine (2013–2021).
+Joel McKinnon Miller (born February 21, 1960) is an American actor.
+He played Don Embry on Big Love (2006–2011) and Detective Norm Scully on Brooklyn Nine-Nine (2013–2021).

 Early life

 Joel McKinnon Miller took opera singing lessons as a child, and later attended the University of Minnesota Duluth, where he studied theatre and opera.
 He dropped out in 1983 to attend The Acting Company but returned to his alma mater to finish his degree in theatre with an acting emphasis in 2007.

 Career

 Prior to Big Love, McKinnon Miller's main television role was that of Lyle Nubbin in three episodes of Las Vegas.
 He has appeared as a guest star on single episodes of several American television series, including Cold Case, Murphy Brown, The Commish, Curb Your Enthusiasm, Pacific Blue, Dharma & Greg, The X Files, ER, Malcolm in the Middle, Roswell, CSI: Crime Scene Investigation, Deadwood, Six Feet Under, Desperate Housewives, Boston Legal, Nip/Tuck, American Horror Story, The Closer, and Everybody Loves Raymond.
-He was a main cast member throughout the TV series Brooklyn Nine-Nine as Detective Norm Scully.
+He was a main cast member throughout the TV series Brooklyn Nine-Nine as Detective Norm Scully which he played for all seasons.
+However, he revealed in a podcast chat that he and Dirk Blocker, who played Hitchcock, were only signed on for 4 episodes at the start.

 On film, he has played supporting characters in The Truman Show, Galaxy Quest, Rush Hour 2 and Men in Black II, and supplied the voice of Bromley in the animated feature The Swan Princess.

 On December 30, 2018, McKinnon Miller sang the national anthem before a Minnesota Vikings at the U.S. Bank Stadium.
 He identifies himself as a lifelong Vikings fan.